Logo

 Justin Welby spoke with bereaved families and added tributes to the National Covid Memorial Wall.

-In 2013, Justin Welby disagreed strongly with Lord David Freud, the Parliamentary Under Secretary of State for Welfare Reform at the time, because Justin Welby believes the UK government cuts to benefits have caused or contributed to the surge in food banks.
+In 2013, Justin Welby disagreed strongly with Lord Freud, the Parliamentary Under Secretary of State for Welfare Reform at the time, because Justin Welby believed the UK government cuts to benefits had caused or contributed to the surge in food banks.

-In December 2014, Justin Welby expressed concern about the increasing need for food banks which he said would have been "unthinkable" a decade ago.
+In December 2014, Justin Welby expressed concern about the increasing need for food banks which he said would have been "unthinkable" a decade before.

-Justin Welby feels that energy companies have a responsibility towards customers and should take account of this rather than only maximising their own opportunities.
+In 2013 Justin Welby expressed concern about rises in energy prices in the UK, saying that energy companies had a responsibility towards customers and should take account of this rather than only maximising their own opportunities.

 Justin Welby pledged that the Church of England would support credit unions as society needs to "provide an alternative" to the "very, very costly forms of finance" that payday lending services represent.